Stability conditions and quantum dilogarithm identities for Dynkin quivers: Quantum dilogarithms via exchange graph

-\begin{remark} One can rephrase Keller's green mutation formula (to calculate DT-invariants for quivers with potential) as quantum dilogarithm functions on the corresponding exchange graphs in the same way.
-In fact, exchange graphs are simplified version of Keller's cluster groupoids in \cite{K6}, cf. also \cite{Q}. \end{remark}
+\begin{remark} One can rephrase Keller's green mutation formula (to calculate DT-invariants for quivers with potential) as quantum dilogarithm functions on the corresponding exchange graphs in the same way, cf. say \cite{E}.
+In fact, exchange graphs are simplified version of Keller's cluster groupoids in \cite{K6}. \end{remark}